Flashdown/sopel-dbcontrol/README.md

 ## Features

 ### Database Schema
-The plugin uses a SQLite database (configurable path, default: `/home/ircbot/.sopel/chat.db`) with the following tables:
+The plugin uses a SQLite database (configurable path, default: `~/.sopel/chat.db`) with the following tables (the plugin will automatically set up all tables on load if they are missing):

 - **channel_users**: Stores current users in joined channels and their privileges/flags.
   - Fields: